Inteha (1999 film)

 Inteha is a Pakistani Urdu film which was released in 1999 across theaters in Pakistan.
-The movie was Samina Peerzada's debut directorial attempt and established the careers of its two leading men Humayun Saeed and Zeeshan Sikander.
-These actors, incidentally, made their debuts with Inteha.
+The film was Samina Peerzada's directorial debut and established the careers of its two leading men Humayun Saeed and Zeeshan Sikander, both of whom made their cinematic debut in the film alongside Meera.

+The was entered in the Kara Film Festival in 2001.

 Synopsis

 Inteha is the story of Sara (Meera), a young woman from a well-off background, studying at a liberal arts college.
 Being the introverted sort and romantically inclined, she's a dreamer.
 With a dad who dotes on his daughter, and a pacifist boyfriend (Zeeshan Sikanadar), life just couldn't get any better for her.
 This all is shattered when circumstances force her to marry her feudal cousin (Humayun Saeed as Zafar).
 She finds her new home troublesome.